ashfinal/awesome-hammerspoon/README.md

 4. Global options

-    These options should be in `~/.hammerspoon/private/awesomeconfig.lua` file.
+    These options should be put into `~/.hammerspoon/private/awesomeconfig.lua` file.
     ``` lua
     -- You may want to use your own aria2 webclient.
     aria2URL = "http://www.myaria2.com/"